GTM

 Signup process

 I know what you’re thinking: “you said onboarding is for people who have signed up, not for people signing up.”
 The signup process is part of the journey, though.
+The signup process is a critical part of user onboarding, setting the stage for the user’s journey with the product.

 During sign up, you begin to set expectations and gather useful information about user goals and priorities.
 For example, Basecamp uses the signup process to get information that sets up the product.
 Rather than making a user start from scratch and create their own teams and projects, they offer a selection to choose from during signup.
 Then, that info is auto-filled as soon as a user completes registration.